main header image

 THE IMPORTANT POINTS

-Whatever the stance, and the toes of each leg should point in the same direction.
+Knees and Toes: Whatever the stance, the toes of each leg should point in the same direction.

-For strength and stability, it is necessity to have the feeling that the connecting the navel and the anus is as short as possible.
+Center of Gravity: For strength and stability, it is necessity to have the feeling that the connection between the navel and the anus is as short as possible.
 The height of the center of gravity is also a factor.
-The lower the center of gravity, the more stables the stance.
+The lower the center of gravity, the more stable the stance.